Circular polarization of gravitational waves from magnetorotational supernovae: Results

-To identify the origin of the coherent $V$-mode GW power spectrum at $t_{\rm{pb}}<230$\,ms shown in Fig.~\ref{fig:specV}, we perform a mode analysis of density on the equatorial plane, $\rho_{m}\left(t, \varpi \right)=\int _0 ^{2\pi} \rho(t, \varpi, \phi, z=0) \cos{(m \phi)} d\phi.$ Figure~\ref{fig:delrho} shows the $m=1$ mode amplitude relative to the $m=0$ mode amplitude ($\rho_1 / \rho_0$) on the spacetime diagram.
-The largest relative amplitude is obtained at $t_{\rm{pb}}\sim 100$\,ms. This is also evident in the density deviation of Fig.~\ref{fig:3Dent} (red and blue disc).
+To identify the origin of the coherent $V$-mode GW power spectrum at $t_{\rm{pb}}<230$\,ms shown in Fig.~\ref{fig:specV}, we performed a mode analysis of the density on the equatorial plane, $\rho_{m}\left(t, \varpi \right)=\int _0 ^{2\pi} \rho(t, \varpi, \phi, z=0) \cos{(m \phi)} d\phi.$ Figure~\ref{fig:delrho} shows the $m=1$ mode amplitude relative to the $m=0$ mode amplitude ($\rho_1 / \rho_0$) in the spacetime diagram.
+The largest relative amplitude is obtained at $t_{\rm{pb}}\sim 100$\,ms. This is also evident in the density deviation of Fig.~\ref{fig:3Dent} (red and blue disk).
 The regular appearance of alternating red and blue bands in Fig.~\ref{fig:delrho} indicates that a density pattern rotates simultaneously with a given mode modulation.
-The finite slope of the red and blue bands refers to a non-vanishing radial velocity of the density pattern.
-The positive slope of the numerous bands, as is shown in Fig.~\ref{fig:delrho}, indicates that the associated density patterns propagate outwards.
-This is a characteristic feature of the low-$T/|W|$ instability, which generates a quasi-periodic GW \citep[c.f.,][]{Shibagaki21}.
-We note that this is not due to the spiral standing accretion shock instability, because our model explodes almost without forming a standing shock.
-As shown in the previous studies \citep[c.f.,][]{Takiwaki21}, the GW excited by the low-$T/|W|$ instability appear at approximately twice the local angular velocity of the fluid.
-In our model, the $\sim$90~Hz GW signal corresponds to a region at a cylindrical radius of $\sim$50~km, where the angular velocity is $\sim$45~Hz.
-See Appendix~\ref{Sec:EmissionRegion} for more detailed analysis.
+The finite slope of the red and blue bands refers to a nonvanishing radial velocity of the density pattern.
+The positive slope of the numerous bands, as shown in Fig.~\ref{fig:delrho}, indicates that the associated density patterns propagate outward.
+This is a characteristic feature of the low-$T/|W|$ instability, which generates a quasi-periodic GW \citep[e.g.,][]{Shibagaki21}.
+We note that this is not due to the spiral SASI because our model explodes almost without forming a standing shock.
+As shown in the previous studies \citep[e.g.,][]{Takiwaki21}, the GW excited by the low-$T/|W|$ instability appears at approximately twice the local angular velocity of the fluid.
+In our model, the $\sim$90~Hz GW signal corresponds to a region at a cylindrical radius of $\sim$50~km, where the angular velocity is $\sim$45~Hz (see Appendix~\ref{Sec:EmissionRegion} for a more detailed analysis).

 The white region in the upper left corner of Fig.~\ref{fig:delrho} corresponds to the outside of the shock surface, so the boundary between this white region and the red or blue region corresponds to the shock radius.
 After $t_{\rm{pb}}\sim100$\,ms, the speed of the shock expansion and the propagation speed of the density pattern are comparable, such that the density pattern cannot reach the shock radius.
-This indicates that the advective-acoustic cycle, a mechanism that drives the SASI \citep{Foglizzo00,Scheck08}, is not involved in the generation of these density pattern after $t_{\rm{pb}}\sim100$\,ms.
+This indicates that the advective-acoustic cycle, a mechanism that drives the SASI \citep{Foglizzo00,Scheck08}, is not involved in the generation of these density patterns after $t_{\rm{pb}}\sim100$\,ms.